 There’s the cost of the vehicle itself (new or used), gas and maintenance, plus auto insurance for young drivers.
 People under 25 pay the highest insurance premiums of all drivers on the road.
 Why?
-The statistics speak for themselves:
+Transport Canada statistics speak for themselves:

 - 1 in 5 drivers in Canada will have an accident in their 1st year of driving.

-The sad reality is that young drivers are very likely to be in a car accident.
+The sad reality is that young drivers are more likely to be in a car accident.

 5 ways to reduce your insurance premium

 - If you’re a young CEGEP or university student or graduate, you’re eligible for additional savings on your car insurance.

 - Shop around and compare the insurance rates offered by different companies.
 Just make sure all the quotes include the same coverages so you’re comparing apples with apples.

 - Drive an older, used vehicle: it will probably cost less to insure.

 - Think twice before modifying your car—some insurance companies categorically refuse to insure modified vehicles.
 If you modify your car’s engine, bodywork or wheels, 2 things might happen: